Last updated on 21/10/2024

 ‘Yea.
 We had fish and chips at Mario’s.’
 Nick added.

 Marios café was close to the hotel, situated on the side of a low hill.
 It became the favoured haunt of the English teenagers.
-Mario became accustomed to the behaviour of his young customers; he knew what they did was all in good fun, if it at times it was difficult to tolerate.
+Mario became accustomed to the behaviour of his young customers; he knew what they did was all in good fun if it at times it was difficult to tolerate.
 But, Mario was a man who had, in his youth, been a bit of a tearaway and, as long as they kept coming and kept spending, he always welcomed his young English guests.
 Chico, the tour guide had rented a room over the café so that was an added incentive for Mario to be nice to his unruly English customers.
-It had not taken Mario long to discover that this English customers wanted fish and chips; having found out how to cook this strange dish, it became a popular addition to his menu and quickly out-sold pizza and spaghetti.
+It had not taken Mario long to discover that his English customers wanted fish and chips; having found out how to cook this strange dish, it became a popular addition to his menu and quickly out-sold pizza and spaghetti.
 The clientele also asked for hot dogs; since no rolls of the correct shape were available locally, he served the saveloys between pieces of toast.

 Sandra went over to the hotel’s jukebox and put on some music.
 The teenagers told each other a lot of jokes; it was something they did whenever they were together in a group.
 Kate told this one:

 Sandra’s favourite was: ‘A woman once asked her husband if he believed in lie detectors.
-The husband replied ‘yes of course I do.
+The husband replied ‘Yes of course I do.
 I married one.’

 Nick told a story about a woman who went into a shop to buy a washing machine.
 The salesman told her that one particularly expensive model would pay for itself in no time.
-The women replied, ‘Good.
+The woman replied, ‘Good.
 When it does have it delivered.’

 You might have thought that Michael was not one for telling jokes.
 You would be wrong.
 His favourite was:

 ‘A very refined woman went to a posh dinner party.
 They all had plates of food served with large helpings of Brussels sprouts.
-Half way through the dinner the woman lets out an audible fart.’
+Halfway through the dinner the woman lets out an audible fart.’
 A peel of laughter came from the enthralled youngsters.
 ‘The diners looked up from their plates.
 So, she looks at the dog, lying on the floor near to her and says in annoyance, ‘Fido!’
 A little later she lets out an even louder fart.
 To divert attention, she looks at the dog and says, ‘O, for god’s sake Fido!’
-Five minutes later she lets out another huge fart, which rang round the room.
-She was about to say something when the dog’s owner saidl, ‘Quick Fido, get away from her before she shits on you.’
+Five minutes later she lets out another huge fart, which rang around the room.
+She was about to say something when the dog’s owner said, ‘Quick Fido, get away from her before she shits on you.’

 A roar of laughter exploded from the teenagers; some laughed so much they had tears rolling down their faces.
 Others started to choke on their drinks.
 Teenage humour, in those days, was invariably vulgar; the ruder the jokes, the more they liked it.